 Handling Long-Distance Visitation

 Working out a shared parenting time schedule can be difficult under the best of circumstances, but when long distances are involved, it becomes much more complex.
-When parents live far away from each other, the child lives with one parent and visits the other parent.
-The amount and schedule of visitation should depend on the child’s age, the needs of the child, and what works for the parents.
+The schedule of visitation should depend on the child’s age, the needs of the child, and what works for the parents.

-Illinois child visitation guidelines are flexible; so as long as you and your co-parent are in agreement, you can come up with any visitation schedule that suits your lifestyles and that of your children.
-If you are not in agreement, it helps to have a lawyer on your side to work things out.
+Illinois child visitation guidelines are flexible; as long as you and your co-parent are in agreement, you can come up with any visitation schedule that suits your lifestyles and that of your children.
+If you are not in agreement, it helps to have a lawyer on your side.

-The compassionate and experienced Illinois family-law attorneys at Wolfe & Stec, Ltd., understand the stresses of divorce and recognize that children’s well-being is paramount.
-We offer a free initial consultation and to examine your individual situation and help devise visitation solutions that are best for you and your children.
+The compassionate and experienced Illinois family-law attorneys at Wolfe & Stec, Ltd., recognize that children’s well-being is paramount.
+We offer a free consultation to examine your individual situation and help devise visitation solutions that are best for you and your children.

 While parents have the opportunity to create a unique visitation schedule that best suits their needs, here are some examples you can consider and build upon:

-• The child will spend Spring and/or Winter Break with the non-custodial parent each year, and one month of or the entire summer vacation with the non-custodial parent.
+- The child spends spring and/or winter break with the non-custodial parent each year, and one month of or the entire summer vacation with the non-custodial parent.

-• The non-custodial parent shall be allowed to visit the child for periods of up to five consecutive days up to five times throughout the year, after giving a two-week notice of the visit.
-Additional visitation is possible if approved by the custodial parent.
+- The non-custodial parent shall be allowed to visit the child for periods of up to five consecutive days up to five times throughout the year, after giving a two-week notice of the visit.

 Long holidays should be shared or given to the nonresidential parent whenever possible, since the nonresidential parent is not able to have the child for short holidays.